ember-learn/guides-source/guides/release/typescript/core-concepts/invokables.md

 ### Class-based modifiers

 Signatures are more useful for class-based modifiers, where they are the only way to provide the type information for Glint/TypeScript.
-For example, when using `IntersectionObserver`s, you might want to improve your app’s performance by `.observe()`-ing multiple elements in the same `IntersectionObserver`, all coordinated by a service.
+For example, when using `IntersectionObserver`s, you might want to improve your app's performance by observing (`.observe()`) multiple elements in the same `IntersectionObserver`, all coordinated by a service.

 Given an `IntersectionObserverManager` service with an `observe` method, we might provide a signature defining `onEnter` and `onExit` callbacks and an `options` object to specify the `IntersectionObserver` options.
 Then we would supply the signature on the class definition with a type parameter to the super class.
 With all the pieces put together, we would have this: